Georgia (U.S. state): Major cities

 Atlanta, located in north-central Georgia at the Eastern Continental Divide, has been Georgia's capital city since 1868.
-It is the most populous city in Georgia, with a 2020 U.S. Census population of just over 498,000.
+It is the most populous city in Georgia, with a 2020 U.S. census population of just over 498,000.
+The state has seventeen cities with populations over 50,000, based on official 2020 U.S. census data.

-The Atlanta metropolitan area is the cultural and economic center of the Southeast; its official population in 2020 was over 6 million, or 57% of Georgia's total.
-Atlanta is the nation's ninth largest metropolitan area.

-The state has seventeen cities with populations over 50,000, based on official 2020 U.S. Census data.

 Along with the rest of the Southeast, Georgia's population continues to grow rapidly, with primary gains concentrated in urban areas.
 The U.S. Census Bureau lists fourteen metropolitan areas in the state.
-The population of the Atlanta metropolitan area added 1.23 million people (24 percent) between 2000 and 2010, and Atlanta rose in rank from the eleventh-largest metropolitan area in the United States to the ninth-largest.
+The population of the Atlanta metropolitan area added 1.23 million people (24%) between 2000 and 2010, and Atlanta rose in rank from the eleventh-largest metropolitan area in the United States to the ninth-largest.
+Metropolitan Atlanta is the cultural and economic center of the Southeast; its official population in 2020 was over 6 million, or 57% of Georgia's total population.

 Demographics

 The United States Census Bureau reported Georgia's official population to be 10,711,908 as of the 2020 United States census.
 This was an increase of 1,024,255, or 10.57% over the 2010 figure of 9,687,653 residents.
-Immigration resulted in a net increase of 228,415 people, and migration within the country produced a net increase of 378,258 people.
+The state made up 3.14% of the total US population in 2010 and 3.23% in 2020.

-As of 2010, the number of undocumented immigrants living in Georgia more than doubled to 480,000 from January 2000 to January 2009, according to a federal report.
-That gave Georgia the greatest percentage increase among the 10 states with the biggest undocumented immigrant populations during those years.
+As of 2010, the number of illegal immigrants living in Georgia more than doubled to 480,000 from January 2000 to January 2009, according to a federal report.
+That gave Georgia the greatest percentage increase among the 10 states with the biggest illegal immigrant populations during those years.
 Georgia has banned sanctuary cities.

+In 2018, the top countries of origin for Georgia's immigrants were Mexico, India, Jamaica, Korea, and Guatemala.

 There were 743,000 veterans in 2009.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 10,689 homeless people in Georgia.